 Welcome to Hell: Loki says this word-for-word to Bayonetta upon arriving in Inferno.
 Also a literal example, since Inferno is Hell.

 You Can See Me?: Loki says this to Bayonetta.
-She explains that it's because they're both in Purgatorio, the dimension where the angels reside (and where those inside are invisible to those outside, and vice versa).
+She explains that it's because they're both in Purgatorio, the dimension that exists between the Trinity of Realities (and where those inside are invisible to those outside, and vice versa).
 The boy doesn't seem to understand, as he is completely ignorant to the mechanics of... most things, really, being an Amnesiac Hero.